Info on Online Colleges & Programs in Ohio

-Trends in Online Education: Public and Private Online Schools in Ohio
+Trends in Online Higher Education: Public and Private Online Schools in Ohio

 Many colleges in Ohio now offer virtual education options, including some of the state’s most prominent institutions.
 While many, such as Ohio State, offer just courses at this time, a growing number have begun to feature full degree programs.
 For instance, the University of Cincinnati offers degrees at the associate through master’s levels, including Bachelor’s of Science in Early Childhood Education and M.S. in Criminal Justice.
 Kent State has a robust distance education department, with PC-based video conferencing and web courses.
 Examples of degrees they offer online include Associate of Applied Business in Computer Technology and M.A. in Journalism and Mass Communication.